“If you look for perfection, you’ll never be content.”

 Honda Accords make great cars, but apparently they make lousy COALs.

 So now that I have obtained automotive perfection for the second time in my life, I must take some time for reflection.
-The 2003 may have been one of the most perfect cars I ever owned, but it was not the most memorable, or even the most enjoyable.
+The 2003 Accord may have been one of the most perfect cars I ever owned, but it was not the most memorable, or even the most enjoyable.
 So what exactly makes a perfect car?
 Is perfection even desirable?

 Case in point: why would someone want a painting when a photograph does a much better job of capturing an image?
-Take the example above: On the the right, Vincent Van Gogh’s famous painting Church at Auvers.
+Take the example above: On the right, Vincent Van Gogh’s famous painting Church at Auvers.
 On the left, a photograph of the same building from roughly the same angle.
-The photograph inarguably has more detail and accuracy, and is a more perfect representation of the building than the Van Gogh.
+The photograph inarguably has more detail and accuracy and is generally a more perfect representation of the building than the Van Gogh.
 Yet one is a priceless work of art, and the other is a worthless snapshot.

 Maybe perfection is more than simply fidelity?
 Maybe there is something to this elusive quality of “character” after all?
 As a technophile, I always mocked people who prefer the “warmth” of LP records over CDs, but maybe they are on to something after all?

 I am reminded of the comment storm I started a few months back in a CC Capsule I wrote where I dare suggested that a 1977 Trans Am was no faster to 60 than a modern Prius.
-Paul quickly produced a 1977 Car & Driver road test confirming the 9.3 second 0-60 time, on par with a Prius, and pretty much settling the issue.
+Paul quickly produced a 1977 Car & Driver road test confirming the 9.3 second 0-60 time, on par with a Prius, pretty much settling the issue.

 Or did it?
 Even if the holy grail of 1970’s cars, the 1977 Trans Am, is no quicker than a Prius, so what?
 Given the choice between the two, I would take the TA over the Prius in a heartbeat.
 I’m sure most readers of this blog would.
 Perhaps there is more to this perfection business than meets the eye.

 Enough philosophy, and back to the Accord.
-It is said that only the good die young (or sung as in the case of Billy Joel), and such was the case with the our perfect 2003 Accord.
+It is said that only the good die young (or sung as in the case of Billy Joel), and such was the case with our perfect 2003 Accord.

 While driving the Accord home from a Christmas party in December of 2005, Kristen came up behind a vehicle that was stopped at a green light in an intersection.
 While sitting there for a few beats trying to figure out what to do, she was smashed from behind by another driver who apparently was focusing only on the green light and somehow did not notice the other two vehicles stopped at the intersection.
 The Accord was then shoved into the stopped car in front of her, effectively making here the meat in a three-car pileup sandwich.

 Luckily no one was severely injured.
 Kristen walked away with a sore neck and some bone spurs.
-The Accord, on the other had, was toast.
+The Accord, on the other hand, was toast.
 So now we were down a vehicle, and need to replace it fast.
 What did we replace it with?
 The answer, next week, will certainly surprise you!